Akhier/DragonheartedCode/2014/May/SDL2 - That Which I Learned.md

 }
 ```

-&nbsp;&nbsp;&nbsp;I definitly prefer this to how my original try at this worked out.
+&nbsp;&nbsp;&nbsp;I definitely prefer this to how my original try at this worked out.
 Even only counting the internal bits and not including any bracket only lines I used 34 lines of code.
 Here even with 2 extra functions all lines total comes out as 20 lines.
-While shorter is not always better in this case it definitly is.
+While shorter is not always better in this case it definitely is.
 A couple more functions are needed but these are basically just the thinnest of wrappings.

 ```C++